fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 > publish a prerelease of fleetctl while the most recent fleetctl npm package, available for public
 > download, is still the latest _official_ release.

+5. Deploy the new version to Fleet's internal dogfood instance: https://fleetdm.com/handbook/engineering#deploying-to-dogfood.

+6. In the #g-infrastructure Slack channel, notify the @sandbox-oncall of the release.
+This way, the @sandbox-oncall individual can deploy the new version.

-5. Announce the release in the #fleet channel of [osquery Slack](https://fleetdm.com/slack) and update the channel's topic with the link to this release.
+7. Announce the release in the #fleet channel of [osquery Slack](https://fleetdm.com/slack) and update the channel's topic with the link to this release.
 Using `@here` requires admin permissions, so typically this announcement will be done by `@zwass`.